sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial_legacy.md

 Go ahead and change it too.

 ::: tip Note
-As with ususal regular expressions and substitutions, the capture group `'0'` applies to the whole match.
+As with usual regular expressions and substitutions, the capture group `'0'` applies to the whole match.
 :::